w7sst/MorseRunner/README.md

 - [x] **Merge F6FVY improvements** - This includes improvements to add new callers are added after qso, F1 improvements, speed increment/decrement, remove beep after qso, F7 improvements to cause Dx stations to call again, and mouse wheel controls RIT.

 - [x] Quality improvements.

+#### Complete - Spring/Summer 2024 (Mar '24 - Sept '24)
+Release 1.85...
+- [x] **Add ARRL Sweepstakes Contest** - Added support for the upcoming ARRL Sweepstakes Contest, improved Screen Logging with error reporting (exchange errors displayed in Red), updated a few call history files and fixed several bugs.

+- [x] **GUI Enhancement Discussions** - The team, lead by Jim, K6OK, has been working on an updated GUI with for ergonomic enhancements.
+Jim has shared a preliminary version with other team members.
+If interested in helping, please join our github group and let us know.
+Perhaps build a prototype to collect useability feedback from project advocates and users.

 # History
 TODO - add a paragraph or two regarding the history of MR.